Skip to main content

 • grinding

-• “The game itself is not very grindy to get new metal detectors because as long as you collect a lot of treasure while completing jobs, you can acquire the best one really quickly.”
+• “The game itself is not very grindy when it comes to acquiring new metal detectors; as long as you collect plenty of treasure while completing jobs, you can obtain the best one quite quickly.”

 • “The core gameplay loop is tedious, the progression is confusing, using the detector itself is a bit unwieldy, the music gets repetitive, and the game in general is in need of polishing.”